 Submitting results from non-pytest sources #

-When the test isn't a pytest function — LabVIEW, TestStand, a custom script, a legacy framework — use the Python LitmusClient to push results into the same store the pytest plugin writes to.
+When the test isn't a pytest function — LabVIEW, TestStand, a custom script, a legacy framework — use the Python LitmusClient to write results into the same store every Litmus runner writes to.
 The same litmus runs, litmus serve, and DuckDB queries see them.

 Canonical reference #

-The full API surface — LitmusClient, RunBuilder, StepBuilder, VectorBuilder, every method signature, the LabVIEW / TestStand / CLI integration patterns — lives on the Python client reference.
+The full API surface — LitmusClient, RunBuilder, StepBuilder, VectorBuilder, and the LabVIEW / TestStand / CLI integration patterns — lives on the Python client reference.
 This page is the integration-level entry point; that page is the API.

 When to use which path #